Skip to main content

 The growing body of research supporting LentiBOOST technology's efficacy showcases its potential to accelerate next-generation cell therapies.

-To learn more about the applications and future potential of the LentiBOOST technology in T cell research and therapeutic development, download our latest literature review: “Empowering T cell therapies: the strategic use of LentiBOOST™ in CAR-T and TCR modalities.”
+To learn more about the applications and future potential of the LentiBOOST transduction enhancer in T cell research and therapeutic development, download our latest literature review: “Empowering T cell therapies: the strategic use of LentiBOOST™ in CAR-T and TCR modalities.”

 LentiBOOST Pharma-Grade: For research use only.
 Not for use in diagnostic procedures.